Daniel Castro (footballer)

-Daniel Esteban Castro Santibáñez (born 27 April 1994) is a Chilean footballer who currently plays as a forward for Deportes Limache.
+Daniel Esteban Castro Santibáñez (born 27 April 1994) is a Chilean footballer who plays as a forward for Deportes Limache.

 Career

-He has become the Top Goalscorer of the fourth division of the Chilean football for three times: in 2016 playing for General Velásquez and in 2018 and 2019 playing for Deportes Limache.
+He has become the top goalscorer of the fourth division of the Chilean football for three times: in 2016 playing for General Velásquez and in 2018 and 2019 playing for Deportes Limache.
 In 2020, he joined Unión Española in the Chilean Primera División.
 In 2022, he joined Santiago Wanderers in the Primera B.

 For the 2023 season, he switched to Deportes Limache, winning the league title.

 Personal life

 He is nicknamed Popin, like a Chilean comic TV character.